My Los Angeles law office serves successful small businesses, entrepreneurs and creative individuals.

 3. I can use someone else’s trademarked brand in connection with my product or service because mine is a different kind of product or service.

-Example: I open a café called Blue Berries that does not sell frozen yogurt.
-Because I don’t sell yogurt, and I changed the name, I assume I am not infringing the Blueberry yogurt chain’s trademark.
+Example: I open a café called Pink Berries that does not sell frozen yogurt.
+Because I don’t sell yogurt, and I changed the name, I assume I am not infringing the Pinkberry yogurt chain’s trademark.

 When it comes to trademark infringement, the issue is whether there is a “likelihood of confusion.”
 This is determined by weighing several factors.
 A few of the factors that would be considered are 1) whether consumers are likely to be confused about the source of the product or service; 2) whether the marks are similar in appearance, phonetic sound, or meaning; and 3) whether the marks are used in the same or similar channels of commerce.
 The determination of likelihood of confusion is a complicated matter.
 Therefore, don’t just pick a brand name because you like it; you should clear it with a trademark attorney first.
 If you are sued for trademark infringement, you may have to pay damages; you may have to forfeit all of your profits associated with the trademark; and you may lose all of the time and money you put into your marketing and advertising.